Overview of QIIME 2 Plugin Workflows¶

 qiime demux emp-single.

-Note that pipelines are a special type of action, that actually runs multiple actions in a single command.
+Note that pipelines are a special type of action that run multiple actions in a single command.
 Neat!
 In (some of) the flowcharts, the pipelines are displayed as boxes encompassing the actions that are run inside. 🌯

 Useful points for beginners¶